PalPark-me/tgis/README.md

-TGIS is a weekly live hacking session.
+TGIS is a weekly live hacking session focusing on popular distributed systems and cloud native projects.

 The [index](playlist.md) contains a list of all episodes.